 - Cash and short-term investments consist of highly liquid securities which ensure adequate cash flows are available to cover near-term benefit payments as well as anticipated cash requirements needed to support derivative instruments or any other contractual commitment.
 Short-term investments are mainly obligations issued by Canadian chartered banks and by Canadian governments. - Bonds include bond instruments, issued or guaranteed by governments and non-government entities.
-As at December 31, 2021, 80% (2020 - 80%) of bonds were issued or guaranteed by Canadian, U.S. or other governments.
+As at December 31, 2022, 76% (2021 - 80%) of bonds were issued or guaranteed by Canadian, U.S. or other governments.
 Mortgages consist of mortgage bonds, interest in mortgages or in funds making loans, all of which are secured by real estate.
-On an exposure basis, the Plan's Policy for bonds and mortgages is 42%.
-This comprises a 37% allocation mainly to government and corporate bonds and a 5% allocation to derivative financial instruments related to bond exposure. - Emerging market debt consists of units of co-mingled funds or in separate accounts managed by external managers whose mandate is to invest in debt instruments of emerging market countries. - Private debt includes participations in private debt securities and funds focused on generating steady yields. - Equity investments include publicly traded securities diversified by industry sector, country and issuer and investments in private equity funds.
-As at December 31, 2021, the most significant allocation to an individual issuer of a publicly traded security was 4% (2020 - 3%) and the most significant allocation to an industry sector was 22% (2020 - 17%).
-On an exposure basis, the Plan's Policy for equities is 40%.
-This comprises a 35% allocation to equities and a 5% allocation to derivative financial instruments related to equity exposure. - Real estate is a diversified portfolio of Canadian land and commercial properties and investments in global real estate private equity funds. - Resource and royalties investments include petroleum and natural gas properties and listed and non-listed securities of resource and royalties companies. - Infrastructure investments include participations in private infrastructure funds, term loans and notes of infrastructure companies. - Specialty portfolio consists of mainly private equity, private debt and absolute return investments.
-Exposure to public assets may be included to manage the risk-return profile and tactical allocation relative to the Policy portfolio weight. - Absolute return investments are primarily a portfolio of units of externally managed hedge funds, which are invested in various long/short and derivatives strategies within multi-strategy, fixed income, commodity, equity, global macro funds and downside protection (formerly growth insurance).
-Managers are monitored on a continuous basis through investment and operational due diligence.
+On an exposure basis, the Plan's Policy for bonds and mortgages is 43%.
+This comprises a 38% allocation mainly to government and corporate bonds and a 5% allocation to derivative financial instruments related to bond exposure.

-- Alternative risk premia investments are a portfolio of units of externally managed funds and internally managed strategies on a riskadjusted basis. - Investment-related liabilities reflect a certain level of financing associated with securities sold under repurchase agreements and other assets
+- Emerging market debt consists of units of co-mingled funds or in separate accounts managed by external managers whose mandate is to invest in debt instruments of emerging market countries. - Private debt includes participation in private debt securities and funds focused on generating steady yields. - Equity investments include publicly traded securities diversified by industry sector, geography and issuer and investments in private equity funds.
+As at December 31, 2022, the most significant allocation to an individual issuer of a publicly traded security was 4% (2021 4%) and the most significant allocation to an industry sector was 19% (2021 22%).
+On an exposure basis, the Plan's Policy for equities is 37%.
+This comprises a 32% allocation to equities and a 5% allocation to derivative financial instruments related to equity exposure. - Real estate is a diversified portfolio of Canadian land and commercial properties and investments in global real estate private equity funds. - Resource and royalties investments include petroleum and natural gas and mineral properties and listed and non-listed securities of resource and energy transition companies. - Infrastructure investments include participation in private infrastructure funds, term loans and notes of infrastructure companies. - Specialty portfolio consists of mainly private equities, private debt, absolute return investments and public equities.
+Exposure to public assets may be included to manage the risk-return profile and tactical allocation relative to the Policy portfolio weight. - Absolute return investments are primarily a portfolio of units of externally managed hedge funds, which are invested in various long/short and derivatives strategies within multi-strategy, fixed income, commodity, equity, global macro funds and downside protection.
+Managers are monitored on a continuous basis through investment and operational due diligence. - Alternative risk premia investments are a portfolio of units of externally managed funds and internally managed strategies on a riskadjusted basis. - Investment-related liabilities reflect a certain level of financing associated with securities sold under repurchase agreements and other assets.